Seaview Hotel Reservations, Rates & Highlights

 More than 40,000 acres of untouched coastal salt meadows, upland fields, woodlands, open channels and bays.
-It is also home or migratory pit stop to more than 200 species of birds.
-Two short foot trails and an 8-mile wildlife drive. $4 per vehicle.
+Home or migratory pit stop to more than 200 species of birds.
+Two short foot trails and an 8-mile wildlife drive.
+There is a per-vehicle charge, call for more information.
 (609-652-1665)

 Renault Winery-Egg Harbor

-Oldest vineyard in the US.
+Oldest vineyard in the United States.
 Wine cellar tours, glass museum, wine tasting, gift shop, and two gourmet restaurants are open to the public.
 (609-965-2111)

 The Noyes Museum-Oceanville